afair/email_address/README.md

   This application-level secret is appended to the email_address to compute the SHA1 Digest, making it unique to your application so it can't easily be discovered by comparing against a known list of email/sha1 pairs.

+* sha256_secret -
+  This application-level secret is appended to the email_address to compute the SHA256 Digest, making it unique to your application so it can't easily be discovered by comparing against a known list of email/sha256 pairs.

 * munge_string - "*****", the string to replace into munged addresses.